Reverse Curl Muscle Activation: Benefits and Techniques for Serious Lifters (Barbell vs Dumbbells)

 Cable reverse curls are great because they can come with a variety of attachments.
 There’s straight bars, angled bars, and handle straps that can be interchanged during reverse curls based on a person’s grip preference.

 Straps and angled bars may allow for a more ergonomic position to be used.
 Some lifters are bigger fans of free weights and bars in comparison to cables.
-However, research has demonstrated that cables are just as successful at producing muscular hypertrophy as isolated curls using a bar.5
+However, research has demonstrated that cables are just as successful at producing muscular hypertrophy as isolated curls using a bar.7

 As discussed, there are many reasons for using a pronated, reverse grip with barbells and dumbbells to target the bicep centric muscle group.

-Now that lifters know about the reverse curl muscles worked and benefits of reverse curls, they can easily integrate the exercise variations into their workout routine to maximize muscle growth and strength
+Now that lifters know about the reverse curl muscles worked and benefits of reverse curls, they can easily integrate the exercise variations into their workout routine to maximize muscle growth and strength.

-Frequently Asked Questions About Reverse Curl Muscles Worked
+Frequently Asked Questions

-Do Reverse Curls Work Biceps?
+Do Reverse Curls Effectively Work Biceps?

 Yes, reverse curls are a great exercise to use when wanting to target the biceps.
 They are similar to the underhand curl in regards to being an essential bicep targeting workout, with the addition of working the pronator teres and pronator quadratus, due to the palms down positioning.